 - Court where your legal proceedings are being held

 It can be difficult to make an exact estimate, but there are a few industry averages that can help you get a ballpark estimate of how long you will be going through this legal matter.

 - For the average lawsuit, things could drag on for two to five years

 - Personal injury and medical malpractice cases typically take around two to three years

 - Issues relating to patents can take anywhere from one to five years

 How Long Does It Take to Sue Someone?

-If you are the one who is suing someone, you might feel a bit discouraged due to the length of time that these lawsuits can take.
-This doesn’t mean that you should give up, however.
+Again, it can be difficult to make an exact estimate.
+If you are the one who is suing someone, you might feel discouraged by the uncertain length of time that lawsuits can take.
+However, this doesn’t mean that you should give up.
 By giving up on your lawsuit, you let the other side win automatically, and you shouldn’t do this if you think you have a valid lawsuit against another person or company.
 Instead, work with a good attorney who can help you succeed.

 If you think you will need some money to get you through until your lawsuit is over, you should consider contacting a company that offers loans against settlements.
 This can help you get the money you need to cover your expenses until your case is over, and you typically don’t have to pay a high-interest rate for these types of loans.